Dec 13 – 14, 2025 HYBRID

 Description

-Keywords Compressive Strength, Ultrasonic Pulse Velocity, Schmidt Hammer, Concrete Curing, Maximum Aggregate Particle Diameter
+Keywords Concrete Compressive Strength, Ultrasonic Pulse Velocity, Concrete Curing, Maximum Aggregate Particle Size, Fresh Concrete Tests

 Author